aglamadrid19/react-consume-api/README.md

-# Basic React frontend app using a Heroku hosted API connect to Google Firestore
+# Basic React frontend app using a Heroku hosted API connected to Google Firestore

 This project is a demo of a basic react application that connects to a RestAPI built with express hosted on Heroku.